-- 1. Most cases will be handled by the local administration using their best judgement. - 2.
+- 1. Most cases will be handled by the local administration, using their best judgment. - 2.
 If suspension is involved, parents are to be called immediately. - 3.
-For a student under 16, the principal can suspend a child and file a referral for a juvenile petition with juvenile services if the offense is of such nature to warrant more than suspension. - 4.
-All rules apply at school during transportation to and from school and during extracurricular activities. - 5.
-Mandatory metal detector and book bag checks will be held.
+For a student under 16, the principal can suspend the child and file with juvenile services a referral for juvenile petition if the offense is of such nature to warrant more than suspension.